-- .2 Closed Circuit Television (CCTV) inspection and report (also required four weeks prior to end of warranty period) of the stormwater mains, refer to HRWC Supplementary Standard Specification for CCTV requirements. - .3 Deflection gauge test report (also required four weeks prior to end of warranty period). - .4 Driveway culvert sizing tables. - .5 Operational and maintenance manual for stormwater management facilities as outlined in Section 5.0 of this specification.
+- .2 Closed Circuit Television (CCTV) inspection and report (also required four weeks prior to end of warranty period) of the stormwater mains, refer to Supplementary Standard Specifications for CCTV requirements. - .3 Deflection gauge test report (also required four weeks prior to end of warranty period). - .4 Driveway culvert sizing tables. - .5 Operational and maintenance manual for stormwater management facilities as outlined in Section 5.0 of these specifications.
 Include any special tools and standard spare parts.

-Note: The private portion of all service connections will not be inspected, nor will water meters be issued until the Engineer has accepted the Water, Wastewater and Stormwater Systems and has been advised by Halifax Regional Municipality that all Primary Services have been accepted.
+Note: The private portion of all service connections will not be inspected, nor will water meters be issued until the Engineer has accepted the Water, Wastewater and Stormwater Systems and has been advised by the Municipality that all Primary Services have been accepted.